tarwn/lessthandot-hugo/blogs/content/posts/2009-01-24-sql-server-set-based-random-numbers.md

 0.152440960483059      6BD23217-F3FF-4F19-AA7F-C127CA7A4763    976,389,102
 </pre>

-Before we continue, let&#8217;s take a look at the output, because there are some interesting observations that we need to consider before continuing.
-RandomInteger can be positive or negative because it&#8217;s limited to the range of an integer, so the values must fall between -2,147,483,648 and 2,147,483,647.
+Before we continue, let's take a look at the output, because there are some interesting observations that we need to consider before continuing.
+RandomInteger can be positive or negative because it's limited to the range of an integer, so the values must fall between -2,147,483,648 and 2,147,483,647.

 Most of the time, we want a random number within a certain range of numbers.
 In most languages, we simply multiply the result of the Rand() function to get this number.
-Since our RandomInteger is already a whole number, we really can&#8217;t do this.
+Since our RandomInteger is already a whole number, we really can't do this.
 However, we could use the mod operator to guarantee a range of numbers.
 Mod is the remainder of a division operation, so if we mod a number by 10, we are guaranteed to get a number between -9 and +9.
 Unfortunately, this is a little misleading because there are 19 possible numbers we can get for this.
 So, to make sure we get a range to 10 numbers, we need to take the absolute value of the number, and then mod 10.
 Like this:

 sql
 Select Rand() As RandomNumber,